nufeng1999/vscode-openclaw/README.md

 - **Command approval**: Approve local commands once, always for a working directory, or deny them.
 - **Device identity**: Authenticate with an Ed25519 device identity compatible with OpenClaw pairing.
 - **Subagent activity**: Show active subagent labels and waiting-for-subagent status in chat.
 - **Progress note panel**: View and manage subagent progress notes in a resizable side panel with copy-as-Markdown support.
+Steps are rendered as readable text with status indicators.
 - **Internationalization**: Localize extension UI strings through the VS Code localization system.

 ## Installation